If you’re unfortunate enough to lose your job, here is some information on the rules and regulations on unemployment benefits in Portugal.

-People who were employed and are covered by the welfare subsystem are entitled to unemployment benefits.
-In order to receive unemployment benefits, you must register with the Job Centre in the area where you live within 90 days of becoming unemployed.
+Working professionals with coverage from the welfare system can claim unemployment benefits.
+In order to receive unemployment benefits, register with the Job Center within 90 days of becoming unemployed.

-You may apply for the benefit on the enrolment form, at the Job Centre, or online via the Direct Social Security Service that is available at the Social Security Portal (www.seg-social.pt), within the same period.
-You are entitled to unemployment benefit if you completed a period of 450 days’ paid work in the 24 months preceding the date unemployment began.
+You may apply for the benefit on the enrolment form, at the Job Centre, or online via the Social Security Portal.
+You can claim unemployment benefits if you work 450 days in the two years before unemployment.

 Social unemployment benefit

-You are entitled to initial social unemployment benefit if, not having achieved the guarantee period for the award of unemployment benefit, you completed 180 days’ paid work in the 12 months preceding the date your unemployment began.
-The benefit is also awarded, at a later date, to people who are still unemployed when the period for payment of the unemployment benefit expires.
+You can claim the initial social unemployment benefit if you worked 180 days in the year before unemployment.
+The benefit is also awarded, at a later date, to those still unemployed when the unemployment benefit expires.

-In both situations, the benefit is paid only to workers whose family unit income per capita does not exceed 80% of the IAS Social Support Index, a reference value updated annually.
+The benefit goes only to workers whose family income per capita doesn’t exceed 80% of the IAS Social Support Index.
+This is a reference value that updates annually.

-Partial unemployment benefit is paid if the worker is receiving unemployment benefit and begins a part-time job and the wage from that job is less than the unemployment benefit received.
+Partial unemployment benefit pays if the worker is receiving unemployment benefit and begins a part-time job and the wage from that job is less than the unemployment benefit.
 The working time must be between 20% and 75% of normal full-time working hours.

-Unemployment benefit can be awarded for between 9 and 38 months, depending on the employee’s age and the number of years of contributions registered (after the last period of unemployment benefit received).
+Unemployment benefits are available for between nine and 38 months.
+This depends on the employee’s age and the number of years of contributions registered.

 Social unemployment benefits can be awarded for the same period, except when it follows unemployment benefits.
-In such cases, it is reduced by half.
+In such cases, it reduces by half.

 Partial unemployment benefit

-Partial unemployment benefit is paid from the time the part-time job begins until the end of the period during which the worker is initially entitled to unemployment benefit.
+Partial unemployment benefit pays from the time the part-time job begins until the end of the initial unemployment benefit.

-The subsídio de desemprego (unemployment benefit) corresponds to 65% of the average daily income received in the previous 12 months, starting from the second month prior to the one in which you became unemployed (this calculation includes benefits received for official holidays and Christmas).
-However, it cannot be less than the Indexante dos Apoios Sociais – IAS (Social Support Index) (except where the payments concerned are below this level), or greater than three times the IAS.
+The subsídio de desemprego (unemployment benefit) corresponds to 65% of the average daily income received in the previous year.
+It starts from the second month prior to the one in which you became unemployed; this calculation includes benefits received for official holidays and Christmas.
+However, it cannot be less than the Indexante dos Apoios Sociais – IAS (Social Support Index) except where the payments concerned are below this level or greater than three times the IAS.

-The amount of subsídio social de desemprego (social unemployment benefit) may be 80% of the IAS in the case of a worker without dependents or 100% if the worker has dependents.
-If the benefit exceeds the amount of the reference pay (average pay received in the six months prior to the second month before becoming unemployed), however, only the value of that payment will be awarded.
+The subsídio social de desemprego (social unemployment benefit) may be 80% (without dependents) or 100% (with dependents) of the IAS.
+If the benefit exceeds the amount of the reference pay (average pay in the six months prior to the second month before unemployment), however, only the value of that payment is awarded.

 The subsídio de desemprego parcial (partial unemployment benefit) corresponds to the difference between the unemployment benefit the employee was receiving plus 35%, and the pay for the new part-time job.